-The American Society of Plastic Surgeons (ASPS), The Plastic Surgery Foundation (The PSF) and the American Society of Maxillofacial Surgeons (ASMS) are pleased to welcome the media to Plastic Surgery The Meeting.
+The American Society of Plastic Surgeons (ASPS), The Plastic Surgery Foundation (The PSF), the American Society of Maxillofacial Surgeons (ASMS), the American Society of Plastic Surgery Professionals (ASPSP) and The Rhinoplasty Society (TRS) are pleased to welcome the media to Plastic Surgery The Meeting.

 Below are guidelines for use of the ASPS/The PSF Press Room by media representatives.